ClickCease

 • Add up to five channels to a single video as official collaborators.

-• Display each collaborator’s name, avatar, and Subscribe button below the video.
+• Display each collaborator’s name, avatar, and share a subscribe button below the video.

-• Push the video to the subscriber feeds of all collaborators once accepted.
+• Push the video to the subscriber feeds.

-• Share video analytics with collaborators through YouTube Studio.
+• Share video analytics with all of the collaborators through YouTube Studio.

-• Apply it to longform videos, Shorts, Premieres, and archived livestreams.
+• Thie feature can now be applied to longform videos, YouTube Shorts, YouTube Premieres, and archived livestreams on YouTube.

-Note: The video must be uploaded by one channel.
-That channel retains full control over monetization.
-Revenue is not shared between collaborators.
+Note: The video must be uploaded by a single channel.
+That channel retains *full control** over monetization.
+Revenue is not shared between collaborators.*

 Why It Matters for Labels and Artists